Ultimate Guide: Notion for Language Learning and Vocabulary Building

 • Vocabulary Tracker

-Build a database that tracks each word alongside properties such as translation, part of speech, usage frequency, and proficiency level.
-Use filters to sort the list by revision date, difficulty level, or alphabetical order, ensuring that you can efficiently focus on what needs review.
+Develop a dedicated database that tracks each word with associated properties such as translation, part of speech, usage frequency, and proficiency level.
+Use filters to sort your vocabulary list by revision date, difficulty, or alphabetically to focus on words requiring further review.

 4. Grammar Notes and Exercises